fbpx

 Yes, the fact that email marketing platforms still track them is useful.
 Because even though they're wrong, today’s open rates are still relative to yesterday’s and tomorrow’s.
 If today’s open rate is higher than yesterday's, that’s probably true – even if the exact number is incorrect.
 So by all means, take a look at the growth or decline of your open rates over time, but don't pay attention to the actual number because that's irrelevant.

-Instead, we suggest you focus on the click-through rate (that's the people who click on the links in your emails) and on how many people join your list every day.
+Instead, we suggest you focus on your conversions (eg. how many people bought the offer) and your email engagement (eg. click rates).
 Because those are accurate numbers.

 3. Using templates